jrihon/thesis/chapters/00_chapter/00_section_02.typ

 ==== peptides
 // Ramachandran plots
-// Maak kleine svg bestanden, ipv een volledige figuur, en insert deze in de tekst om de conformatie te duiden Similarly to nucleic acid duplexes, proteins are composed of chains of amino acid monomers.
+// Maak kleine svg bestanden, ipv een volledige figuur, en insert deze in de tekst om de conformatie te duiden Proteins are composed of chains of amino acid monomers that are interconnected by peptide bonds.
 The degree of freedom these peptide chains have is immense, which explains why the _protein folding problem_ is currently one of the biggest and most competitive research domains for structural bioinformaticians and AI engineers #mcite(("Jumper2021Alphafold"), biblio).
 Luckily for us, all cells contain machinery that assembles the structure of the amino acid polymers, synthesised by the ribosomes, to form constructs with a specific three dimensional shape with an even more specific function within the cell #mcite(("Vabulas2010proteinfolding"), biblio).
 #figure(
   image("./figures/conformers/proteinstructure.svg", width: 100%),
   caption: [